dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**:

 - Continued working on Section 11 of [React-Native-and-Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/t/lecture/5738524?start=0) Udemy Course.
 Repo [tech_stack](https://github.com/dantesolis/tech_stack).
-  - [ ] Actually self created a jsfiddle with simple implementation of an action, reducer and state to better understand it.
-Watched the video with his implementation after I solved it.
+  - [x] Actually self created a jsfiddle with simple implementation of an action, reducer and state to better understand it.
+Watched the video with his implementation after I solved it. **FIXED ON DAY 83**

 - Continued working on Chapter 4 of **JS the Good parts: Functions** Did:
   - [x] Updated the jsfiddle of `constructor invocation pattern` and `function invocation pattern`. [jsfiddle](https://jsfiddle.net/intercoder/pmrqL0yt/17/)